microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityAlert.md

 		Vendor = "String"
 	}
 }
-Update-MgSecurityAlert -AlertId $alertId -BodyParameter $params
+Update-MgBetaSecurityAlert -AlertId $alertId -BodyParameter $params
 ```

-This example shows how to use the Update-MgSecurityAlert Cmdlet.
+This example shows how to use the Update-MgBetaSecurityAlert Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS